It turns out the cure for a bone-chilling blizzard is to remove all your clothes, save for a disposable paper thong.

-The cold dampness that had cocooned me for the better part of three days seemed to dissolve as soon as I stepped through the nondescript front door of O'Kari, a luxury hammam on the periphery of Paris's trendy Le Marais district.
+The cold dampness that had cocooned me for the better part of three days seemed to dissolve as soon as I stepped through the nondescript front door of O'Kari.
 I'd be spending the next few hours getting the full Turkish spa experience, from a full-body scrub-down to quality time in the steam room.
 And as is customary, I'd be completely naked the entire time.

 Naturally, like any chronically traumatized American raised on a society-enforced diet of double standards and not-so-subliminal female-body shaming, I had been overanalyzing the nudity part since before I even booked the appointment—which is, in fact, one of the reasons I made it part of my itinerary in the first place.
 Hammam visits also happen to be one of the most quintessential wellness experiences Paris has to offer; thanks to a considerable Turkish population, spending a few hours getting your skin steamed, buffed, and oiled to perfection at these baths is an immensely popular excursion.
 A new-to-me cultural experience that also promised to take me out of my comfort zone and rescue my winter-averse skin?
 Done, done, and done.